Eurocc-Italy/dl_tui/README.md

 If no Python file is provided, the job will match the files of the query and copy them to the results archive for download.

 The `browse` _action_ allows for an additional _option_ `filter=...` which accepts an SQL-like query string for listing the requested files, removing the `SELECT * FROM metadata WHERE` part of the query itself and only leaving the filters.
-For example, `SELECT * FROM metadata WHERE category = dog OR category = cat` becomes `filter="category = dog OR category = cat`.
+For example, `SELECT * FROM metadata WHERE category = dog OR category = cat` becomes `filter="category = dog OR category = cat"`.

 Example commands: